andradesdiego/vwdh-spa/README.md

-# VW Digital:Hub DDD React App
+# VW Digital:Hub | DDD React SPA

 ## 📦 Project Overview

-This project is a front-end web application simulating a car catalogue for the Volkswagen Group.
+This project is a front-end web application (SPA) simulating a car catalogue for the Volkswagen Group.
 It follows Domain-Driven Design (DDD) principles and is built using React, TypeScript, Vite, TailwindCSS, and Zustand for state management.
 The app includes full CRUD operations powered by a mock API via JSON Server.

 ## 🚀 Features